-Because of the significant uncertainties related to the ongoing war and its potential effects on customers and prospects, and on the national and local economy as a whole, there can be no assurances as to how the crisis may ultimately affect the Company.
-It is unknown how long the adverse conditions associated with the war will last and what the complete financial effect will be to the Company.
-It is reasonably possible that estimates made in the financial statements could be materially and adversely impacted in the near term as a result of these conditions, including expected credit losses on loans and off-balance sheet credit exposures.
+Because of the significant uncertainties related to the inflation and its potential effects on customers and prospects, and on the national and local economy as a whole, there can be no assurances as to how it may ultimately affect the Company.
+Related to potential bank failures, there can be no assurance on how our customers will react.
+It is reasonably possible that estimates made in the financial statements could be materially and adversely impacted in the near term as a result of these conditions, including expected credit losses on loans and off-balance sheet credit exposures as well as run off of deposits.